- Can a shareholder be a director of the company?

 How to do Company Shareholder Search and what information is accessible to the public?

 The information on the Companies House is for the public.
 When you search for a company, using the company name or company number, information related to the shareholders can be retrieved.
-The information comprises many things, and to name a few includes full name, type, service address, value, amount paid or to be paid, etc. DataGardener is a trusted business listing provider, providing information on company profiles, directors, and shareholders in a go.
+The information comprises many things, and to name a few includes full name, type, service address, value, the amount paid or to be paid, etc. DataGardener is a trusted business listing provider, providing information on company profiles, directors, and shareholders in a go.
 Feel free to do the company shareholder search over here.
 You can learn more about the individuals, currency, share count, share type, nominal value, and % of total share count.
 Start the search now and stay updated!

 Hope this post is helpful for you!